 Total Media - Minimum: 5, Maximum: 13

-3. Artist must be over 21 at the time of the application, and may not be a full-time student.
+3. Artists must be over 21 at the time of the application, and may not be a full-time student.

 4. Able to provide a W9 and Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN) if notified that you have been selected for a Rocket Relief grant.
 The name and mailing address you provide in this application must match the name and mailing address on a W9.

-5. Employees or board members (or immediate family members of employees or board members) of Charlotte Street Foundation, Spencer Museum of Art, ArtsKC, and Theater League are not eligible for this opportunity.
+5. Employees or board members (or immediate family members of employees or board members) of Charlotte Street Foundation, Spencer Museum of Art, and ArtsKC are not eligible for this opportunity.

-6. Artists must demonstrate recently active record (within the past two years) as visual or multidisciplinary artist, theater artist, dancer or musician, or performing storyteller, poet, or spoken word artist by submitting a link to one of the following:
+6. Artists must demonstrate a recently active creative practice record (within the past two years) as visual or multidisciplinary artist, theater artist, dancer or musician, or performing storyteller, poet, or spoken word artist by submitting a link to one of the following:

-- Offsetting loss of income for teaching artists who could not teach during this time because of cancelled classes and school closures
+Offsetting loss of income for teaching artists who could not teach during this me because of cancelled classes and school closures

-- Support for artists working full or part-time in the service or other non-arts related industry who have lost supplemental income used to support their creative practices
+Support for artists working full or part-me in the service or other non-arts related industry who have lost supplemental income used to support their creative practices